Portland Music Venues: 8 Hot Spots for Live Music

 Black Water Bar

-Music aside, its vegan food gets rave reviews, from burgers to cheese-steak sandwiches.
+Music aside, its vegan food gets rave reviews.
 One customer claimed the menu’s cheese sandwich was like “angels singing in her mouth!”

 This top among the Portland music venues joins hands with the burger-bar next door (Bar Bar).
-A huge, partially covered patio out back beckons with picnic tables and a fire pit, with the occasional movie projected onto an exposed wall.
+A huge, partially covered patio has picnic tables and a fire pit, with the occasional movie projected onto an exposed wall.

-Mississippi Studios, which hosts local showcases, dance parties, and well known acts from every genre, occupies two levels: an upper balcony and a ground floor.
-Of special note are the amazing acoustics and sight lines, along with the all-custom, non-parallel walls.
+Mississippi Studios, which hosts local showcases, dance parties, and acts from every genre, occupies two levels: an upper balcony and a ground floor.
+Of special note are the amazing acoustics and sight lines, along with all-custom, non-parallel walls.
 Clean and comfortable, it’s the city’s ultimate mid-sized concert venue.

-Futuristic art scattered around and pulsating modern dance music render the feel of a nightclub from a ’70s sci-fi movie.
+Futuristic art and pulsating modern dance music render the feel of a nightclub from a ’70s sci-fi movie.
 However, its current vibe stays in step with trends.
-Holocene’s long-running parties display a roster of Portland’s deep DJ talent, but it also keeps a sharp lookout for up-and-coming local and touring musicians.
+Holocene’s long-running parties display a roster of Portland’s deep DJ talent, but it also showcases up-and-coming local and touring musicians.

 The Old Church

 The downtown non-profit venue periodically hosts jazz and folk artists, like Greenwich Village legend Eric Andersen and Julie Byrne.
-The Old Church’s dual mission aims to preserve and celebrate the building’s historic architecture, while creating music and arts programs that enhance the community’s cultural life.
+The Old Church’s dual mission aims to preserve and celebrate the building’s historic architecture, while creating music and arts programs that enhance the community.
 In addition, state-of-the-art sound and lighting and an intimate 300-seat space enhance a top-grade concert experience.